Ellen has been an online writer for over 12 years. Her articles focus on everything from gardening to engineering.

-Gif Making 101
+GIF Making 101

 This tutorial is specifically for MacOSX, VLC Player (which is free), and Photoshop (which costs your firstborn child and a home mortgage).

-Okay, so let's find ourselves a movie.
+To get started, let's find ourselves a movie.
 Naturally, buried in my iPhotos directory, I have movies of my cat.

-Part One: Capture Frames in VLC
+Step One: Capture Frames in VLC

 - Drag the movie file onto VLC's app icon on the Dock, or File > Open File from within VLC.